solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 3. Select **Run**
 4. Select **Releases**
 5. Select the **MySQL Dev** pipeline
-6. You should see the release being deployed, wait for the pipeline to complete execution
+6. The release should show as being deployed, wait for the pipeline to complete execution

 ### Test the DevOps deployment